drexpp/Personal-projects/README.md

 - Monga (An application for saving files online, similar to Mega) (using node.js, express (and express-session), passportjs (Login), multer (file upload), mongoDB).
 Made together with my partner [therealnosth](https://github.com/therealnosth)
    - 🚧 Currently under construction 🚧

+- Web browser extension which you can use to set a timer to play or pause a video after a certain amount of time set by the user.